Wallmerod: Wallmerod station

+Wallmerod station is a station on the Herborn–Montabaur railway (also called in German the Westerwaldquerbahn, Cross-Westerwald Railway), currently closed for passenger transport but still used for freight transport.
+The station opened on June 1, 1910, alongside the Montabaur–Westerburg section of the Herborn–Montabaur railway line.
+Passenger services were discontinued on 1 June 1955.

+On September 18, 2005, the interest group IG Westerwald Querbahn e.
+V. (IWQ) organized the first special excursion on the line, using VT 98 railbuses chartered from the interest group Oberhessische Eisenbahnfreunde (OEF e.
+V.).
+The trip, originating from Montabaur station and terminating at Wallmerod station, passed the villages Bannberscheid, Staudt, Moschheim, Niederahr and Meudt.
+Similar excursions were offered again in the years 2006, 2007, and 2010.

+Nowadays a walking and cycling path runs along the former railway alignment from Wallmerod station towards Westerburg station.

+Local bus transport

+Wallmerod has access to the public bus transport through the lines 481, 482, 492, 959 and 994.

+Wallmerof is located in the zone 423 of Verkehrsverbund Rhein-Mosel (VRM).

 Wallmerod lies favourably with regard to transport on the old trade road (Hohe Straße), nowadays called Bundesstraße 8, between Frankfurt am Main (78 km) and Cologne (103 km) in the southern Westerwald.
 The Autobahn interchange Diez/Wallmerod on the A 3 (Cologne-Frankfurt) is 9 km away.

 Wallmerod lies on the Cross Westerwald railway which now only is used for goods services.
 The nearest passenger stations, however, are Dreikirchen and Steinefrenz on the Limburg-Staffel–Siershahn railway (RB29).
 The InterCityExpress station at Montabaur is 13 km away, and the one at Limburg Süd is 21 km away.

 Education

 Wallmerod has one kindergarten and one primary school.